shardeum/shardus-core/src/utils/serialization/prompt.md

 //This is an example of the function to generate: export function addSchemaDependencies(): void {
-  //all dependencies are added here (for types being worked on in this response) addSchemaDependency('Foo2', 'FooParent') //FooParent is the type that requires this }
+  //all dependencies are added here (for types being worked on in this response) addSchemaDependency('Foo2', 'FooParent'); //FooParent is the type that requires this }

 //This is an example of the function to generate: export function addSchemas(): void {
-  //register schemas here: (for types being worked on in this response) addSchema('Foo2', schemaFoo2) //here we register Foo2 addSchema('FooParent', schemaFooParent) //here we register FooParent }
+  //register schemas here: (for types being worked on in this response) addSchema('Foo2', schemaFoo2); //here we register Foo2 addSchema('FooParent', schemaFooParent); //here we register FooParent }
 ```